saparya04/saparya04/README.md

 Mern stack developer
 --------------------

-Passionate about MERN stack, Redis, CICD and selenium.
+Passionate about MERN stack, Redis, CICD and selenium and currently learning typescript.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [saparyadey2019@gmail.com](mailto:saparyadey2019@gmail.com)